-Our compensation committee is currently, and was during fiscal 2019, composed of Dr. Moriarty and Messrs.
-Avery and Concannon.
-Ms. Detrick will become a member of the compensation committee on May 7, 2020.
+During fiscal 2020, our compensation committee was composed of Dr. Moriarty, Messrs.
+Avery and Concannon and Ms. Detrick.
+Dr. Moriarty served on the compensation committee until his term on the board expired on July 8, 2020 and Ms. Detrick was appointed to the committee on May 7, 2020.
 Our compensation committee's responsibilities include providing recommendations to our board of directors regarding the compensation levels of our directors; reviewing and approving, or recommending for approval by our board of directors, the compensation levels of our executive officers; providing recommendations to our board of directors regarding our compensation programs; administering our employee benefit plans, including all incentive compensation plans and equity-based plans; authorizing grants under our stock option plans and other equity-based plans; and authorizing other equity compensation arrangements.
 The committee is directly responsible for appointing, determining the compensation of, evaluating and, when necessary, terminating our compensation consultant, as well as evaluating the independence of any legal counsel or other advisor engaged by the committee.
 The committee is also responsible for reviewing and assessing the adequacy of the charter by which it is governed on an annual basis.
 Our board of directors has determined that all of the members of our compensation committee are independent under the rules of the Nasdaq Stock Market.
-Our compensation committee met eight times, and acted by unanimous written consent three times, during fiscal 2019.
+Our compensation committee met eight times, and acted by unanimous written consent seven times, during fiscal 2020.